Turnkey Solutions: Enough for Your Growing Business?

 Here at Impact Networking, we take a deep dive into assessing the processes of a business so we can understand how to best implement and configure the right tools for your needs at a fixed price.

-There are MSPs who offer off-the-shelf solutions, but we typically favor the approach of providing a customized solution with a ‘no surprises’ method for costs.
+There are MSPs who offer off-the-shelf solutions, but we typically favor the approach of providing a customized solution with a fixed monthly fee that covers service too.

 Pros and Cons of Turnkey Solutions